Wellness Grant FAQs

 - Thoughtful articulation of how the activity would improve the culture of wellness

 - Cost-effectiveness in terms of cost per employee (less than $50 per person is strongly encouraged; less than $35 per person is even better)

-- Ability to benefit a relatively larger number of people
+- Ability to benefit a relatively large number of people

 - Demonstrated ability to offer wellness activities